Take steps towards offsetting your business’s carbon footprint

 For businesses with sustainability targets, there are a few options.

 Renewables can also be bought through GreenPower products, where a retailer can buy and surrender LGCs on your behalf for a portion or all of your energy use.
-Unlike a VGA, this does not match your energy use in real-time to the energy produced by specific wind and solar farms.

 Flow Power allows businesses to access both of these options and set energy strategies that help meet sustainability goals faster.